abandonware/abandonware.github.io/index.md

 * https://github.com/abandonware/abandonware.github.io/issues

-## ADOPT: ##
+## MAINTAIN: ##

-As I said, elsewhere as creator of @abandonware org, I am open to co maintainership, but it's hard to trust everyone, specially when taking over orphan packages.
+As I said, elsewhere as creator of @abandonware org, I am open to co-maintainership, but it's hard to trust everyone, specially when taking over orphan packages.
 So I don't want to put users under any risk.

 In short term, I propose this rule: